sourabhsuman-iitk/Quicksell-Counter/README.md

 - The counter value is stored in **Firebase's Cloud Firestore** on every updation.
 - API call is made every time the page loads.
 This initialises the counter.
 If null counter initialises with 1.
+- Improved user interaction in latest update.
+- Displays Maximum limit reached on entering or trying to enter anything greater than MAX_VALUE [Note: SamX191 is my local repository]

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts